section-engineering-education/engineering-education/content/articles/integrating-external-apis-with-flask/index.md

   - url: /engineering-education/integrating-external-apis-with-flask/hero.png
     alt: Integrating an External API with Flask
 ---
 APIs are a major part of applications nowadays.
-There are many times that we need to use a third-party API either for authentication, file uploads, or getting other information.
+There are often times that we need to use a third-party APIs either for authentication, file uploads, or getting other information.
 <!--more-->
 APIs allow us to use features provided by other applications without having to build the logic ourselves.
-This also enables us to build applications that integrate with many services, since the interfaces are provided.
+This also enables us to build applications that integrate with many other services, since the interfaces are provided.

 ### Prerequisites
 Before proceeding, you are required to have a TMDB (The Movie DB) API key.
 To obtain one, you must have an account at [themoviedb.org](https://www.themoviedb.org/login).
 Then, follow [these instructions](https://developers.themoviedb.org/3/getting-started/introduction) to obtain an API key.